homeworkc/lazycast/README.md

 Due to the overcrowded nature of the wifi spectrum and the use of unreliable rtp transmission, you may experience some video glitching/audio stuttering.
 The in-house players employ several mechanisms to conceal transmission error, but it may still be noticeable in challenging wireless environments.
 Interference from other devices may cause disconnections.

-Devices may not fully support backchannel control and some keystrokes/clicks will behave differently in this case.
-The left Windows key is not captured and when it is pressed, it makes the current window to be out-of-focus and thus disables the backchannel controls.
-If it is pressed again the window will be in-focus.
-Also, keyboard backchannel and hiding the cursor do not seem to work properly on recent systems.
+Devices may not fully support backchannel control and some keystrokes/clicks will behave differently.

 HDCP(content protection): Neither the key nor the hardware is available on Pi and therefore is not supported.